afterdamage/gloomchat/README.md

 A dark, quiet, end-to-end encrypted messenger for the [Matrix](https://matrix.org) network.

-GloomChat is a fork of [FluffyChat](https://github.com/krille-chan/fluffychat), reworked around a different set of defaults.
+GloomChat is its own project.
 It speaks Matrix, runs anywhere Flutter runs, and is built for people who want their chat app to get out of the way and stay out of it.

 ---